John Wible, PhD

 Pittsburgh, PA 15213-4080

-John Wible is the Curator of Mammals and Head of the Section of Mammals at Carnegie Museum of Natural History.
-The Section of Mammals houses the eighth largest collection of recent mammals in the western hemisphere.
+John Wible is the Curator of Mammals and Head of Mammals at Carnegie Museum of Natural History.
+The section houses the eighth largest collection of recent mammals in the western hemisphere.
 Wible served as Dean of Science at Carnegie Museum of Natural History from 2000–2002, and as an interim co-director of the museum from 2000–2001.

 Wible received his doctorate in Anatomy from Duke University in 1984.
 He completed a post-doctoral Fellowship in anatomy at the University of Chicago from 1985–1987, a Master of Arts degree in anthropology from New York University in 1977, and a Bachelor of Arts in anthropology from Cornell University in 1975.
 He was an assistant professor and then associate professor in the Department of Anatomical Sciences and Neurobiology at the University of Louisville from 1989–1998 as well as a research associate/assistant professor in the Department of Organismal Biology and Anatomy at the University of Chicago in 1988.